evgenyneu/python_matrix_multiply_benchmark/README.md

 # Matrix multiplication benchmark in Python

-This is a benchmark that measures time it takes to multiply two matrices in Python
+This is a benchmark that measures time it takes to multiply two matrices in Python.
+Here we compare the brute force matrix multiplication that uses three nested loops with that done with NymPy's matmul function.
+NumPy internally uses C, which in tern uses a dgemm function from a [BLAS library](https://en.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms).
+We also compare the results with a similar one written in C, that also has a naive nested loops and a BLAS implementation.

 ## Setup